FAQs

 Transitional living for those who have completed the residential program (approximately 3 months)

 THPNC provides all meals and snacks.
-We do not allow food in the residences however clients can have hard candy, cigarettes, and gum.
+We do not allow food in the residences.

-In order to be admitted into one of our programs, a prospective client must pre-screen on campus.
+In order to be admitted into one of our programs, a prospective client must pre-screen on campus, or over the phone for program entry.
 We are a first come, first served, open door program.
 There is no process for admission into our programs unless the individual can come to our facility for a pre-screening.

 Clients in the detox program may not have visitors at any time.
-Clients who are in the Off-the-Streets program (OTS) may visit with family and friends off-campus on the weekend.
-OTS I clients may also visit with family and friends who come to on-campus 12 Step meetings 15 minutes prior to the meeting and 15 minutes after the meeting.
-These meetings are at 6:30pm and 8pm each day.
+Clients who are in the Motivational Track (MT). may visit with family and friends off-campus on the weekend.
+Visiting days for MT are Monday, Wednesday, and Saturday, visits area allowed :15 min before and :15 min after the 6:30PM meeting only.
 Phase I clients may visit with family and friends off-campus after 4:30pm.
 Phase I clients may also visit with family and friends who come to on-campus self-help meetings for 15 minutes prior to the meeting and 15 minutes after the meeting.
 Phase II clients may visit with family and friends off-campus as their schedule allows.

 Clients who do not have their high school diploma are encouraged to get their GED while in the later part of the program.
 Assistance is available.